Historian and Front-end developer

 In the Lower Middle Ages, the crisis caused unrest and revolts throughout Europe, especially in the 14th century, when peasant revolts and social unrest spread to the continent's main cities.

 He has a degree in History from the Autonomous University of Barcelona (2009) and a Master's in World History from Pompeu Fabra University (2011).Post on 18/01/2021 | Updated on 03/10/2022

 Table of content:

-In the 14th and 15th centuries, the crisis of the late medieval period brought to a halt the general positive situation experienced by the feudal European world since the 11th century.
+In the 14th and 15th centuries, the crisis of the late Middle Ages brought to a halt the general positive situation experienced by the feudal European world since the 11th century.
 The demographic decline, the sudden changes in prices and salaries and the accentuation of social tensions were the most visible manifestations of the crisis.

 The peasant revolts were a response to the injustice of feudalism, just as the strikes of contemporary times are a response to capitalism.
 Before the late medieval period, there is no direct record of revolts, but it can be inferred from their existence because sanctions were provided for in the laws.

 From the 14th century onwards, we know of the existence of these revolts, due to the record that has remained of them in the medieval chronicles.
 Many revolts ended with pacts that remained in writing, made possible by the generalization of paper.
 In the period of medieval growth, the poor were tried to be appeased with religious justifications (“happy the poor, for theirs will be the kingdom of heaven”).
 Social differences were justified through religion.
 In a situation of general crisis such as that experienced in the 14th and 15th centuries, the Church’s justifications were not sufficient to calm the population.